 Most Therma-Tru Benchmark doors meet the rigorous ENERGY STAR® program qualifications for energy efficiency.
 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy, helping protect the environment through energy-efficient products and practices.
-Look for the ENERGY STAR logo to see which products qualify, or download this qualification chart.
+Look for the ENERGY STAR logo to see which products qualify, or view our Energy Star qualification charts:

 *Comparison of fiberglass to wood doors, both without glass.